DataDog/docker-dd-agent/README.md

 On Debian Jessie or later for example you will need to add `cgroup_enable=memory swapaccount=1` to your boot options, otherwise the agent won't be able to recognize your system.
 See [this thread](https://askubuntu.com/questions/19486/how-do-i-add-a-kernel-boot-parameter/19487#19487) for details.

-### Service discovery
+### Autodiscovery

-The commands we suggest in _Quick Start_ start service discovery in auto config mode.
+The commands we suggest in _Quick Start_ start Autodiscovery in auto config mode.
 It means the agent will try and detect containers running [some images](https://github.com/DataDog/dd-agent/tree/5.11.2/conf.d/auto_conf) for which we provide a default check that works most of the time.

 If you want to disable it, simply remove the `SD_BACKEND` environment variable.

-If you want to learn more about it and how to configure it, head to the [service discovery guide](https://docs.datadoghq.com/guides/servicediscovery/).
+If you want to learn more about it and how to configure it, head to the [Autodiscovery guide](https://docs.datadoghq.com/guides/autodiscovery/).

 ### Environment variables